“Nobles walked into the lobby, his head aching with

 I turned away and closed my eyes.
 The nurse was a professional.
 She had probably done the procedure a thousand times before.
 So I took a deep breath and waited.

-I looked back to Nurse 2 as the needle hovered in her hand like a tiny airplane looking for clearance to land.
+I looked back as the needle hovered in her hand like a tiny airplane looking for clearance to land.

 NURSE 2: Hmm…

 I didn’t know what to say.
 I’m pretty sure I had them, but I didn’t know how to make a formal introduction.